Helping residents stay warm and well in their homes - Dorothy & her new air source heat pump

 When asked what advice she’d give to others struggling to understand new retrofit measures, Dorothy said:

-If you’re struggling to navigate your bills, don’t understand how to use a new retrofit measure in your home, or want to see if you qualify for retrofit installations, get in touch with Groundwork’s Green Doctors.
+If you or somebody you know is struggling to navigate bills, understand how to use a new retrofit measure, or want more information about retrofit installations, get in touch with Groundwork’s Green Doctors.

 Previous